Reef Check EcoDiver course & surveys 2021 at Marsa Shagra

 The gorgeous Elphinstone Reef, about 15 km from the coast, has lush soft coral forests on its plateaus and drop-offs, as well as huge sea fans, sea whips and black corals, due to these current-rich conditions.
 A breathtaking abundance of fish swarm around the reef like a cloud of several “onion skins”:

-The “Wall-of-Anthias” is formed closely to the reef by myriads of sea goldies.
+The “Wall-of-Anthias” is formed closely to the reef by myriads of sea goldies (Pseudanthias squamipinnis).
 In between, of course, there are numerous predators, such as groupers.
 Also, wrasses and butterflyfish are constantly searching for invertebrates, wandering parrotfish are picking for algae on the ground.
 The largest species of wrasse is the vulnerable and strictly protected Napoleon wrasse, which can crack even the largest and hardest-shelled invertebrates with its bulging lips: Besides large snails or lobsters, even the coral-eating crown-of-thorns starfish with their poisonous spines are on its menu.

 Shoals of fusiliers form the second “onion skin”.
 They are constantly on the hunt for small plankton organisms in the blue water near to the reef.